jnz/udoom/README.md

     BSP_SDRAM_Init();

 Otherwise the SDRAM is not accessible.
-Note that Doom 2 needs significantly more zone memory than Doom 1.
+Note: Doom 2 needs significantly more zone memory than Doom 1.

 Reading .WAD Files from SD Card
 -------------------------------